Or how to quickly replace electricity pylons which are damaged or under maintenance?

 ERS towers (Emergency Restoration System): The solution to maintain or restore power quickly, and at a lower cost

-And that's where ERS Emergency Restoration System towers come in.
-These prefabricated aluminum structures can be erected in just a few hours over several hundred meters, in order to replace or temporarily bypass a faulty transmission.
+And that's where ERS Emergency Restoration System towers come in, to quickly restore system after emergency shutdown.
+These prefabricated aluminum structures can be erected in just a few hours over several hundred meters, in order to replace or temporarily bypass faulty transmission lines.
 The amount of time saved is paramount for both the electric transport company and all of its customers.

 Simple, strong, durable, and reusable, ERS Emergency Restoration System towers are as fundamental as a medicine cabinet, both in emergency situations and in work planning situations.